 What Is Rohypnol?

-Rohypnol is part of the benzodiazepine family, much like Valium or Xanax.
-The big difference is the potency- when it comes to sedation, it’s ten times more potent than Valium.
+Rohypnol is part of the benzodiazepine family, much like Valium, Ativan, or Xanax.
+The big difference is the potency—Rohypnol is approximately ten times more potent than Valium, and its effects can last several hours.

 Rohypnol’s effects occur quickly once the pill is ingested.
 The full effects will take up to 30 minutes to be felt, and the peak lasts for up to 2 hours.
 The high will last for up to six hours, but residual effects can last for 12 hours.
-Especially when taken recreationally, Rohypnol can trigger things such as:
+Especially when taken recreationally, Rohypnol can trigger the following effects:

 - Confusion and disorientation